Sam Greenhouse

 Supporting people with mental health issues is incredibly important to me as it affects many other areas of life, something I have seen in my work with charities and that my husband has seen in his work as a paramedic, plus experiences in our own lives with friends and family.
 So many people are affected by mental health issues and whilst the stigma is starting to be broken down, it still exists.
 We’ve all seen with the pandemic that more people than ever are experiencing feelings of isolation and large amounts of stress and I believe that organisations like MFT are going to be more important than ever in supporting people.

 I have worked in charities for over 15 years as a fundraiser and I am now a fundraising consultant for charities.
-I love being a fundraiser and am passionate about supporting smaller charities as they provide such important services, yet they can struggle to get the recognition and funding that they need.
+I love being a fundraiser and am passionate about supporting smaller charities as they provide such important services, yet they can struggle to get the recognition and funding that they need".

 To look after my own wellbeing, I try and exercise every day and enjoy a good walk or bike ride in the fresh air.
 I also meditate daily (I have meditated on and off for years but committed to daily practice since the first lockdown).
 Finally I love to bake – and of course eat the results at the end!"